firesidefiction/firesidefiction.github.io/_posts/issues/13-FQ-SUMMER-2021/issue-94-08/2021-08-17-there-will-be-no-alien-invasion.md

 I’m not ready to let this go: the vacuum chamber that you ruined.
 Do you know how hard it is for someone as low on the academic totem pole as me to get a vacuum chamber?
-Even one that needs to be resealed, regreased, retrofitted with metal plates, and that was purchased on Craigslist from a senile professor emeritus best known for wearing amoeba costumes in public?
+Even one that needs to be resealed, regreased, and retrofitted with metal plates, and that was purchased on Craigslist from a senile professor emeritus best known for wearing amoeba costumes in public?
 Do you have any idea how many hours it will take to make that chamber functional again?